 Power and Distance Class (Ages 12 and up)

 - Get schooled and learn how every golfer creates power and focus on the 5 major power and distance moves.

 - Monday-Friday, 10-10:50 a.m. or 4-4:50 p.m.

-- New lessons taught each day, specialized just for junior golfers.
+- Get schooled with new lessons taught each day, specialized just for junior golfers.
 Clubs are provided.

 Personal responsibility is learned through training, etiquette, rules of golf and sportsmanship.
 Golf is a skill and requires refined movements taught in simple methods by successful instructors.
 This 600-year-old game promotes successful life habits by process-oriented thinking.